Dagur Dan Þórhallsson: Youth

 Dagur has been capped for Iceland at all age-specific levels from under-16 to under-21.
 He appeared in 2017 UEFA European Under-17 Championship qualification and 2019 UEFA European Under-19 Championship qualification as Iceland failed to progress from the first qualifying stage both times.
 He made six appearances during 2023 UEFA European Under-21 Championship qualification as Iceland reached the play-off round.
 He started both playoff games as Iceland lost 2–1 on aggregate to Czech Republic.

 Senior

 Dagur received his first senior international call-up for Iceland in November 2022 for a pair of friendlies against Saudi Arabia and South Korea.
 Played outside of a FIFA window, the squad was a chance for manager Arnar Viðarsson to work with domestic players and those from other leagues not active in November.
 He made his debut on 6 November 2022, starting and playing the full 90 minutes in a 1–0 defeat to Saudi Arabia in Abu Dhabi.
 After missing the 2022 Baltic Cup, he returned to the squad in January 2023 for friendlies against Estonia and Sweden, starting both.

 Style of play

-Dagur is a versatile player who is capable of playing as both a right-back and as a multi-positional midfielder.
+Dagur has experience playing in various field positions, including as a right-back and as a multi-positional midfielder.